-Thirteen years ago, a cypherpunk known as Satoshi Nakamoto shared a whitepaper outlining a peer-to-peer electronic cash system called Bitcoin.
+Fifteen years ago, a cypherpunk known as Satoshi Nakamoto shared a whitepaper outlining a peer-to-peer electronic cash system called bitcoin.

 To fully appreciate the whitepaper, we sat down with Jameson Lopp, Casa co-founder, CTO, and cypherpunk.
 Lopp first read the whitepaper in 2012 and has devoted his life to furthering the individual empowerment therein.
 This interview has been edited for clarity.